 What does a local search tell me about the property my wife and I buying in Kent?

 Kent conveyancing often commences with the ordering local authority searches directly from your local Authority or via a personal search company such as PSG The local search is essential in every Kent conveyancing purchase; that is if you don’t want any unpleasant surprises after you move into your property.
 The search should provide data on, amongst other things, details on planning applications applicable to the property (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of thirteen subject sections.

 My wife and I have a 4 bedroom Victorian property in Kent.
 Conveyancing practitioner represented me and Leeds Building Society.
 I happened to do a free search for it on the Land Registry database and I saw two entries: one for freehold, another for leasehold with the matching address.
 If a house is not a freehold shouldn't I have been informed?

 You should review the Freehold register you have again and check the Charges Register for mention of a lease.
 The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
 It is not completely unheard of in Kent and other locations in the country and poses no real issues for owners other than when they sell they have to account for both freehold and leasehold interests when dealing with purchasers.
 You can also enquire as to the situation with your conveyancing lawyer who conducted the work.

-How do I use the search facility to select a conveyancing practitioner in Kent on the panel for my lender?
+How do I use your search tool to select a conveyancing lawyer in Kent on the authorised to act for my mortgage?

-1st choose a bank such as Nationwide Building Society, The Mortgage Works or Britannia then choose your location a common one being Kent.
-Conveyancing practices in Kent and further afield will then be identified.
+1st choose a mortgage company such as Lloyds TSB Bank, Virgin Money or Britannia then type in your preferred area for example Kent.
+Conveyancing firms in Kent and further afield will then be shown.